Reeve Carney: Acting

+Carney began starring alongside his wife Eva Noblezada (who plays Daisy Buchanan) in The Great Gatsby on Broadway on March 30th, 2026, as the titular character Jay Gatsby.

 Personal life

 From 2008 to 2011, Carney was in a relationship with Australian musician Lisa Origliasso of the Veronicas.
 From 2011 to 2012, he had dated actress Ashley Greene.
 In 2016, Carney began a relationship with actress Victoria Justice, which lasted for a couple years.
 The two had first met as co-stars while working on The Rocky Horror Picture Show: Let's Do the Time Warp Again.

 In 2019, Carney entered a relationship with his Hadestown co-star Eva Noblezada.
 They announced their engagement on March 14, 2025, and were married seven months later in New Orleans, Louisiana.